-1. Listening to and responding to children and young people
+Listening to and responding to children and young people

-• We have an elected School council, representing all age groups, which meets regularly to make decisions and offer advice and suggestions to the leadership team

-- Individual discussions between teachers and children form part of routine assessment. - All children have ready access to teachers / teaching assistants (TAs) and other adults - Children complete formal and informal questionnaires and surveys during the school year - Pupil voice sessions are held regularly with the SEN Governor and the SENDCo - A lunchtime club is available to support those children who find lunch breaks challenging

-We have a dedicated Pastoral support worker who offers one to one or group support for children with a variety of needs

-- Parents and children are invited regularly to meetings to contribute to individualised education plans (IEPs) - We have a range of skilled Teaching assistants who are trained to communicate in different ways - Makaton, use of visual images etc. - Children with a range of communication needs are supported by teaching assistants together with both the resources and the staff from our Area Resource Base (Poppy Class). - Children are offered one to one sessions with our Pastoral Support Worker or TIS practitioner to address any social/emotional issues they may have - Home/school link books are often used to support communication with home
+Listening to and responding to children and young people Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children. for groups of children provision for individual children P We have an elected School council, representing all age groups, which meets regularly to make decisions and offer advice and suggestions to the leadership team Individual discussions between teachers and children form part of routine assessment.
+All children have ready access to teachers / teaching assistants (TAs) and other adults Children complete formal and informal questionnaires and surveys during the school year Pupil voice sessions are held regularly with the SENDCo Lunch time support is offered to those children who find lunch breaks challenging We have two TIS trained practitioners who offer support A trained mental health practitioner comes into school to support groups of children Parents and children are invited regularly to meetings to contribute to individualised education plans (IPMs) We have a range of skilled Teaching assistants who are trained to communicate in different ways - Makaton, use of visual images etc. Children with a range of communication needs are supported by teaching assistants.
+Children are offered one to one sessions with our TIS practitioners to address any social/emotional issues they may have Home/school link books are used to support communication with home along with Class Dojo and Tapestry